 The fun thing about cookie tables is that you can add any type of cookies that you want!
-Serving a huge variety of different cookies not only makes the cookie table look more enticing, but it also gives your guests more choices.
+Serving a huge variety of different cookies from rustic to fancy not only makes the cookie table look more enticing, but it also gives your guests more choices.

 It also pays respect to the original intent of cookie tables when they first started.
 People used to make cookies that represented their family’s heritage.
 It’s a wonderful way to stay on theme and celebrate your family’s unique recipes and traditions.

 Hosting a Christmas wedding?
 Be sure to check out my favorite Christmas cookie recipes.

 How many cookies do I need for the cookie table at a wedding?